 6.2.2.
 Comparison with methods relying on connected filters.
-As mentioned in the introduction, the mathematical morphology school has proposed several ways to extract scale information from digital images, within the general framework of granulometry [18, 43].
+As mentioned in the introduction, the mathematical morphology school has proposed several ways to extract scale informations from digital images, within the general framework of granulometry [17, 41].
 These methods are clearly related to our approach, since the topographic map is computed from level sets of the image and in this sense is a morphological representation tool.
-More precisely, the topographic map is made of connected components of level sets and is therefore closely related to connected filters [42].
-In [27], it is proposed to use such connected filters to compute the size distribution of structures in the image, in view of the classification of urban area.
-Similarly [44, 13] have proposed to use the differential morphological profile (DMP) to classify satellite images.
-Starting from an image I, a series of images I_r (respectively, I^{r}) are first obtained by applying opening (respectively, closing) by reconstruction with structuring elements of size r.
+More precisely, the topographic map is made of connected components of level sets, and is therefore closely related to connected filters [40].
+In [26], it is proposed to use such connected filters to compute the size distribution of structures in the image, in view of the classification of urban area.
+Similarly [42, 12] have proposed to use the differential morphological profile (DMP) to classify satellite images.
+Starting from an image I, a series of images I_r (respectively I^r) are first obtained by applying opening (respectively closing) by reconstruction with structuring elements of size r.
 The DMPs are then defined at each pixel as the derivative of gray level values as a function of r.
 The DMP obtained using I_r corresponds to bright structures, whereas the DMP obtained with I^r corresponds to dark structures.
-It is shown in [13] that such features are very efficient for remote sensing image classification.
+It is shown in [12] that such features are very efficient for remote sensing image classification.

 In order to compare such approaches with the notion of scale introduced in this paper, we can define a scale at each pixel, obtained as the value of r for which the maximum value over the two DMPs is reached.
-We call this local scale the DMP scale.
+We call this local scale the DMP-scale.
 We use disks of radius r as structuring elements.
-In Figures 13(a)-(d) DMP scales for the same images as in the previous section are displayed, when the values of r used to compute the DMP vary from 1 to 10 pixels.
-In Figures 13(e)-(h) the results when r varies from 1 to 30 pixels are displayed.
+On Figure 6.3 (a)-(d), are displayed DMP-scales for the same images as in the previous section, when the values of r used to compute the DMP vary from 1 to 10 pixels.
+On Figure 6.3 (e)-(h) are displayed the results when r varies from 1 to 30 pixels.
 Several observations can be made from these experiments.
-First, DMP scales are spatially very accurate, similarly to the local scales introduced in this paper.
+First, DMP-scales are spatially very accurate, similarly to the local scales introduced in this paper.
 This is a consequence of the use of connected filters.
-These results are also less noisy than the results shown in the previous section, using the total variation flow; see Figures 12(a)-(h).
+These results are also less noisy than the results shown in the previous section, using the total variation flow, see Figure 6.2 (a)-(h).